biliboss/n8n-nodes-crewai/README.md

 # TODOs

-- [ ] Create a Simple N8N Custom Node
+- [x] Create a Simple N8N Custom Node
+  - I`ve cloned the n8n-nodes-starter
-- [ ] Try to Call a Python in this poc
+- [x] Try to Call a Python in this poc
 - [ ] Try to use the Node type used in new LLM nodes
 - [ ] Study and use versioning
   https://docs.n8n.io/integrations/creating-nodes/build/reference/node-versioning/